brianmtreese/briantree.se/_posts/2024/10/2024-10-18-cursor-ai-for-better-angular-development.md

 Currently, when I get the sizes from the design files for the things that I’m building, I often need to use a calculator to convert pixels to ems by dividing the value by 16, the default size of an em.

-But with [Cursor](https://www.cursor.com/), I can just highlight my value, then hit `Control + K`, or `Command + K` to bring up the inline generator.
+But with [Cursor](https://www.cursor.com/), I can just highlight my value, then hit `ctrl + K`, or `cmd + K` to bring up the inline generator.
 Then I can just type what I want it to do, in this case:

 > “convert to em”.